 Why Mindful Little Minds?
-Discovering my Why
+My Mindful Parenting Journey

 Today’s post is a different post to those you’re used to seeing from me now.
 And to be honest, I feel a little nervous hitting the publish button and sending it out into the world.
 And that’s because I want to get a bit personal with you all, if you’ll allow me.
 I want to tell you a bit about me, about what I believe, and about my vision for Mindful Little Minds.
 How Mindful Little Minds came to be, and why.
 I want to introduce myself.
 Properly.